MrTimcakes/CenterImage/README.md

 # CenterImage
-Centers horizontally and vertically any image opened directly in your browser.
-You can configure background color & which images to fit to window and which to leave in original size when opened.
+Centers images in both directions when opened directly in the browser.
+Background colour is configurable and you can ajust how images behave when both larger than the window and when smaller than the window.
+Their is also support for custom js to be ran which can be edited from the configuration window (Default hotykey p from any image).

 # Hotkeys
 * WASD \ arrows \ num4862 - scroll image to right\left\top\bottom accordingly